Gilgamech/SPArational/www/Function.md

 ## readElement

 ### Returns data being displayed by an element.
 Reads in the same way as writeElement writes - innerText for most, value in others, src sparingly.
 Pairs nicely with writeElement.
-Example:  onclick = 'writeElement(\"someDiv\", someOtherFunction( readElement(\"someDiv\")));'.
+Example:  onclick = 'writeElement('someDiv', someOtherFunction( readElement('someDiv')));'.
 In this example, the element 'someDiv' was read from, this was fed though some other function, and the returned value was written back to 'someDiv'.
 The other function could modify or transform the data in 'someDiv', or maybe just format it.

 Example: var name = readElement('userNameInput')